CharlotteLaw/Stanford-Bioengineering/README.md

 # Stanford
-Here's my arduino files (C++) for the 3 automated features using the Adafruit Circuit Playground Classic.

-Created during the 2022 Stanford Institutes of Medicine Summer Research Program (SIMR).
+During the 2022 Stanford Institutes of Medicine Summer Research Program (SIMR), I coded electronic functionality as part of our main prototype (an epinephrine administrating phone case).
+These arduino files include the code for the three automations I coded using C++ on the Arduino IDE with the Adafruit Circuit Playground Classic (circular arduino).

+1. Automatically texting your first emergency contact
+2. Automatically sensing temperature and texting your emergency contact when temperature is > 77ºF.
+3. Automatically opening our companionan mobile app